-Facilitated by talkRADIO host Ian Collins, the conference will centre around the theme of Fighting for Fairness, where over the course of two days, speakers will provide valuable insights through debate and discussion, raising awareness, sharing good practice, and challenging the balance of fairness around key issues affecting the policing community.
-The conference will also be announcing and presenting an award to the winner of the Women in Policing Award 2022.
+Facilitated by talkRADIO host Ian Collins, the conference centered around the theme of Fighting for Fairness, and over the course of two days, speakers provided valuable insights through debate and discussion, raising awareness, sharing good practices, and challenging the balance of fairness around key issues affecting the policing community.
+The conference also announced and presented the Women in Policing Award 2022.

-This year, in addition to welcoming attendees in person we are delighted to be able to offer the option to attend virtually, via our online platform.
-Sessions can be viewed via the online platform and questions can be posed to speakers in the main auditorium sessions.
-There is also an opportunity to build your profile and interact with other online attendees.
+This year, in addition to welcoming attendees in person again, we were delighted to be able to offer the option to attend virtually, via our online platform, with sessions available to be viewed on this platform for the next month.

 Benefits of attending

-This year we are pleased to offer access to sessions at the conference in person and virtually via our online platform.
+This year we were pleased to offer access to sessions at the conference in person and virtually via our online platform.

-Our main sessions will take place in the form of panel discussions allowing the exploration of differing viewpoints and enabling the audience to participate with questions.
-Virtual delegates will be able to view a live stream of these sessions and pose questions via the online platform.
-We are also pleased to offer breakout sessions that will give a deeper dive into key topics.
+Our main sessions took place in the form of panel discussions allowing the exploration of differing viewpoints and enabling the audience to participate with questions.
+Virtual delegates were able to view a live stream of these sessions and pose questions via the online platform.
+We were also pleased to offer breakout sessions that gave a deeper dive into key topics.
 These sessions will be recorded so that they can be viewed at leisure and all of the content covered will be accessible to everyone.

-The event will take place over the course of two days and will explore the following topics: Conduct performance, pay and conditions, misogyny, operation uplift, pensions, LQC hearings, case file preparation, and a keynote address.
-Breakout sessions will provide further insight into topics covering: mutual aid, the driving legislation bill, disability discrimination, ill-health retirement, wellbeing, and the unlawful possession of S5 firearms.
+The event took place over two days and explored the following topics: Conduct performance, pay and conditions, misogyny, operation uplift, pensions, LQC hearings, case file preparation, and a keynote address.
+Breakout sessions provided further insight into topics covering: mutual aid, the driving legislation bill, disability discrimination, ill-health retirement, wellbeing, and the unlawful possession of S5 firearms.

-We have a wide variety of ways for you to get involved at the event.
-For further information on speaking, sponsorship or visibility opportunities, and to discuss how you can maximise the value of your involvement, please contact Alison on 01372 352118 or email: email@example.com.
+We had a wide variety of ways for you to get involved at the event.
+For further information on speaking, sponsorship, or visibility opportunities at the Annual Conference or any of our events please contact Alison on 01372 352118 or email: email@example.com.

 Private sector delegate fees

-The annual conference is a hybrid event, so we will be offering two ticket types, these are:
+The annual conference was a hybrid event, with two ticket types: